vmware-archive/pop/doc/source/tutorial/quickstart.rst

             return web.json_response(getattr(hub.rpc, data['ref'])(**data.get('kwargs')))

 Congradulations!
-You now have a working rpc server that takes json requests and routes to modules in the `rpc` sub.
+You now have a working rpc server that takes json requests and routes to plugins in the `rpc` sub.
 Now we just need to make a module in the `rpc` sub to route the requests to, lets call this file *poppy/rpc/math.py*:

 .. code-block:: python